-- Preview Email Newsletter

 WASHINGTON, July 11 -- The Cheek Texas Community Association has submitted a public comment letter to the U.S. Environmental Protection Agency (EPA) requesting a 90-day extension on the comment period for draft permits concerning three Class VI injection wells near Fannett, Texas.
 The current deadline is set for August 4, 2025, a timeline the organization argues is insufficient for meaningful community input.

-In the letter, Gulf Regional Office managing attorney Jennifer Powis highlights the co more ST
+In the letter, Gulf Regional Office managing attorney Jennifer Powis highlights the complexity of the proposed permits, which span over more ST

 Chelan PUD Urges Revisions to ESA Regulations in Public Comment Letter (10)